top of page

 University of California, Berkeley

-Tactile Communities: Emotion and the Experience of Medieval French Literature
+Touch and the Experiences of Medieval French Manuscripts

 Royal 19 B XIII f.
 7v Vielesce.jpg